philiplane5000/sequelizedBurger/README.md

 * Each `UNEATEN` burger comes with a `DEVOUR` button.

 * On click, `DEVOUR` will send the burger over to the `EATEN` list.
+    * `DEVOUR` button will not work until you provide a customer name (your name)

 ### Summary

 * The app communicates with a `mysql` database to fetch or store new burger data.
-The on screen buttons trigger get or post requests via `express` to fetch or update the appropriate burger data -- the response is rendered in the view appropriately.
+The on screen buttons trigger get or post requests via `express` to fetch or update appropriate burger data -- the response is rendered in the view appropriately.

 * `QUIK-BURGER` is available to preview live on [Heroku](https://quiet-refuge-58626.herokuapp.com/)